panel-attack/panel-attack/engine/GarbageQueue.md

 1. If it originates from a chain and has a height of more than 1
 2. If there haven't been active panels on the last and the current frame

-Upon dropping, the garbage enters its target stack in the form of panels and is removed from the stack's queue.
+Upon dropping, the garbage enters its target stack in the form of panels and is removed from the receiver's queue.